Casilium/casilium/README.md

 ========

-**NOTE:** Casilium is currently under development and **SHOULD NOT** be used as it is currently incomplete!
+**NOTE:** Casilium is currently under development and **SHOULD NOT** be used as it is currently in development, not even at Alpha stage.

-**Casilium** is an enterprise level open source ticket system, it is an attractive alternative to higher-cost and complex customer support systems; lightweight, reliable, web based and easy to set up and use; and it's completely free.
+**Casilium** is a work in-progress open-source ticket system.

 Requirements
 ------------